uconneeb/evolution/applets/biston-late.md

 Can you find a single value of <em>s</em> that matches the points, which measure the frequency of the melanic form each year in a single place ([West Kirby, near Liverpool, England](https://goo.gl/maps/h9QniAYgzRr)).
-You may find that allowing the selection coefficient to change in 1976 helps in fitting the model to the empirical measurements.
-Does the best fitting model assume a constant selection coefficient, increasing selection against the melanic form, or decreasing selection against the melanic form?
+You will find that allowing the selection coefficient to change in 1976 helps in fitting the model to the empirical measurements.

+Why does 1976 seem important?
+Does this sentence from the [Wikipedia article on Liverpool](https://en.wikipedia.org/wiki/Liverpool#20th_century) provide a clue?
+> From the mid-1970s onwards, Liverpool's docks and traditional manufacturing industries declined due to restructuring of shipping and heavy industry...

+Does the best fitting model assume a
+* constant selection coefficient,
+* increasing selection against the melanic form, or
+* decreasing selection against the melanic form?

+---

 <div id="ctrl"></div>
 <div id="plot"></div>